-Askold Khovanskii to Receive CMS 2014 Jeffery-Williams Prize for Research Excellence
+Askold Khovanskii to receive CMS 2014 Jeffery-Williams Prize for research excellence

-OTTAWA, Ontario — The Canadian Mathematical Society (CMS) is pleased to announce that Askold Khovanskii from the University of Toronto is the recipient of the 2014 Jeffrey-Williams Prize, to be awarded in December at the Society’s Winter Meeting in Ottawa.
+OTTAWA— The Canadian Mathematical Society (CMS) is pleased to announce that Askold Khovanskii from the University of Toronto is the recipient of the 2014 Jeffrey-Williams Prize, to be awarded in December at the Society’s Winter Meeting in Ottawa.

 The Jeffery Williams Prize was inaugurated 1968 and is annually awarded to an individual who has made outstanding contributions to mathematical research in Canada.
 This prize is named partly for former CMS president Ralph Jeffery and partly for former CMS treasurer, Lloyd Williams.

 “It is my pleasure to announce that Askold Khovanskii has been selected as the recipient of the 2014 Jeffrey-Williams Prize,” said CMS President, Keith Taylor.
 “Dr. Khovanskii is a brilliant mathematician whose research in pure mathematics has had a great impact on the mathematical community in Canada and abroad.”